alex-funnell/quark/docs/nodesetup.md

 You may have noticed we asked for all the primes up to 1000 in the previous example.
 This isn’t a great test as it is so quick to complete.
 100,000 takes a little longer.
 In our tests, we saw that a single node took 238.35 seconds, but a fournode cluster managed it in 49.58 seconds – nearly five times faster!

 Cluster computing isn’t just about crunching numbers.
 Fault-tolerance and load-balancing are other concepts worth investigating.
 Some cluster types act as single web servers and keep working, even if you kill one.

+# What's next?

+Now we can take a look at [calculating pi in parallel](https://dev.azure.com/uncast/Quark/_git/quark?path=%2FREADME.md&version=GBmaster&_a=preview&anchor=calculating-pi-in-parallel).